How to Play Machines

 Resetting a Machine

-Sometimes a Box gets stuck, or one of its services is manipulated by another user into failing.
+Sometimes a Machine gets stuck, or one of its services is manipulated by another user into failing.
 This requires a reset.
 To do so, you only need to press the Reset Machine button on the status section.

 Resets will clear the progress for any other user, including you, so please make sure that there’s actually something wrong with the services and it’s not localized to your own attack process before issuing a reset.
-A best practice will be to ask other users if there’s something wrong with the Box or how you are trying to tackle it.
+A best practice will be to ask other users if there’s something wrong with the Machine or how you are trying to tackle it.

 Extending a Machine’s time